evildmp/diataxis-documentation-framework/map.rst

      - "Why...?"
    * - oriented to
      - learning
-     - tasks
+     - goals
      - information
      - understanding
    * - purpose
-     - to allow the newcomer to get started
+     - to provide a learning experience
-     - to show how to solve a specific problem
+     - to help achieve a particular goal
      - to describe the machinery
-     - to explain
+     - to illuminate a topic
    * - form
      - a lesson
      - a series of steps